rcminerva2394/Tribute-Page/README.md

 **The Philippine Eagle Tribute Page**

-This project is made under the freeCodeCamp "Responsive Web Design" module and this is just purely HTML and CSS.
+This project is made under the freeCodeCamp "Responsive Web Design" module and this is just pure HTML and CSS.

 **These are the fulfilled requirements of this project:**